christinaqiu3/Ecommerce4/README.md

 3.

 At the beginning I had a lot of issues because the tutorial I was referencing was for a different version of NextJS or something so while setting up the project there were a ton of errors.
-Also even on the official websites their syntax was WRONG I had to piece together advice from different posts on stack overflow and at that point I was just randomly trying anything I could in despiration.
+Even the official sanity website's syntax was WRONG I had to piece together advice from different posts on stack overflow and at that point I was just randomly trying anything I could in despiration.

 Thats why this github project is named ECommerce4, I started from scratch to try to fix the errors four times LOL.